Nervous and Endocrine Systems - Control and Coordination -

 D.smooth

-9. Which is part of the skeletal system?
+9. Which is a part of the skeletal system?

 A.ligament